adrinecl/milestone-project2/docs/README.md

 - __Main Menu section__

   - The users can easily start a new game, by clicking on the "New Game" button on the menu right above the game area
-  - There the player will also find the status of their current game (level, player's nickname, current score), game settings (toggle sound on or off), be able to see the 10 highest scores on the Leaderboard and read more about the game controls, objectives, rules and the game itself, when accessing the "help" option.
+  - There the player will also find the status of their current game (current level and score), game settings (toggle sound on or off), be able to see the 10 highest scores on the Leaderboard and read more about the game controls, objectives, rules and the game itself, when accessing the "help" option.

 - __How to Play section__